josemarioomrqz/4543-5993-Spatial-Maps/Assignments_Completed/02-Missile_Geometry_202/_micro_lessons/10-Buffers/README.md

-# Module 10 — Buffers
+# Assignments Completed for Module 10 — Buffers

 Converting a point or path into an area of influence: accurate km-radius circles, line corridors, concentric impact zones, and the CRS distortion that breaks naive approaches.